A reader asked:

 Your income and assets outside the UK will be included in your bankruptcy.
 You may have to make monthly payments for three years if you have sufficient disposable income.
 And you need to be sure whether bankruptcy will have any effect on any visa or nationality applications you make.

 So take some good debt advice!
-You can phone National Debtline from outside the UK.
+You can phone National Debtline from abroad on +44 121 227 4780 or use their webchat which is very good – you talk real debt advisers.